 The Hasbroucks ran the legendary Prairie Avenue Bookshop in Chicago, known for its architectural focus for nearly 50 years.
-At the outset, the Bookshop was located in the Prairie Avenue Historic District in the Near South Side, close to the Glessner House Museum (Chicago’s oldest surviving building) and the Clarke House Museum (Chicago’s oldest surviving home).
-Eventually, the Bookshop moved to South Dearborn Street in Printer’s Row, a longtime hub of printing and publishing activity, before finally settling on Wabash Avenue across from the famous Auditorium Theatre in The Loop.
+At the outset, the Bookshop was located in the Prairie Avenue Historic District in the Near South Side.
+The Bookshop was close to the Glessner House Museum (Chicago’s oldest surviving building) and the Clarke House Museum (Chicago’s oldest surviving home).
+Eventually, the Bookshop moved to South Dearborn Street in Printer’s Row.
+A longtime hub of printing and publishing activity, before finally settling on Wabash Avenue across from the famous Auditorium Theatre in The Loop.

-During our 2017 auctions, we offered over 150 lots from the Hasbroucks’ captivating collection, which consisted of rare books and ephemera from Frank Lloyd Wright and other prominent architects as well as volumes related to the Great Chicago Fire of 1871, Chicago architectural history, and Art Nouveau.
+During our 2017 auctions, we offered over 150 lots from the Hasbroucks’ captivating collection.
+The collection consisted of rare books and ephemera from Frank Lloyd Wright and other prominent architects.
+Volumes related to the Great Chicago Fire of 1871, Chicago architectural history, and Art Nouveau.
 Previously, Toomey & Co. also offered paintings, furniture, and decorative arts from the Hasbroucks at auction.

 From the Shelves of the Hasbroucks